huguesrichard/Allopipe/README.md

 **What does Allo-Count perform?**

-From variant annotated .VCF file(s), variants are first reformated then filtered considering a set of quality metrics (defaults values):
+From variant annotated .VCF file(s), data are first reformated to obtain one dataframe per individual.\
+Those dataframe are then filtered considering a set of quality metrics (defaults values):
+- minimal depth per position (20x)
+- maxiaml depth per position (400x)
+- minimal allelic depth (5x)
-- a
+- homozygosity threshold (0.8)
+- GnomADe allele frequency threshold (0.01)
+- genotype quality threshold (20)
--
+- maximal indels length (3)

-The curated .VCF file(s) is(are) then queried for the amino acid information to assess the **directional** polymorphisms between samples.
+The curated dataframes are then queried to assess the **directional polymorphisms** between samples.

 <br/>